dfalty/holistiplan/playwright/README.md

 # Playwright Test Suite - HolistiPlan

-This directory contains the automated test suite for the HolistiPlan application using Playwright with TypeScript.
+This directory contains the automated test suite for the HolistiPlan test application using Playwright with TypeScript.

 ## Setup Steps